 6. VMware Workstation

-VMware Workstation is one of the most prominent choices when it comes to selecting a virtual machine for Linux.
-It is a hosted hypervisor which allows 64-bit Windows users to set up and run Linux systems locally.
+VMware Workstation is one of the most prominent choices for selecting a virtual machine for Linux.
+It is a hosted hypervisor that allows 64-bit Windows users to set up and run Linux systems locally.

-If you’re looking for professional-grade performance from your emulated Linux system, siding with VMware Workstation will prove beneficial.
-The software comes with a premium price tag but offers a freemium alternative (Workstation Player) with some functionality being limited.
+If you want professional-grade performance from your emulated Linux system, siding with VMware Workstation will be beneficial.
+The software comes with a premium price tag but offers a freemium alternative (Workstation Player), with some functionality being limited.

 Features of VMware Workstation